telescopeѲptics.net ▪▪▪▪ CONTENTS

 Note that only a convex secondary, with numerically negative radius of curvature, offsets astigmatism and coma generated by tilted primary.

-For the field points outside the center, astigmatism and coma at the secondary, as the P-V error at best focus location, are given by:
+For the field points outside the center, astigmatism and coma at the secondary, as the P-V error at the best focus location, are given by:

 with σ being the secondary to the aperture stop (i.e. primary) separation in units of secondary's radius of curvature, numerically negative for convex secondary (note that these relations are valid for two-mirror system secondary in general, with the tilt angle τ=0 for axial systems).
 The field angle α, as mentioned before, is the angular differential between the tilt angle of the secondary to the reflected optical axis of the primary and field point angle measured from the point to the reflected primary's axis.
 Numerically, it can be either positive or negative (zero for the field center).